nklabs/libnklabs-pico/README.md

   Microsoft UF2 file suitable for copying to the filesystem that shows up when you plug the Pi Pico into USB.
 This lets you install your firmware by just copying this file to the fake drive.

 * The image must include a second stage bootloader.
-This a separate program built on its own.
+This is a separate program built on its own.
 A Python script pads out and adds a checksum to the resulting image.
 It is then converted into ASCII hex bytes in an assembly language source file which is then assembled and included with your own